 When Borg won five Wimbledon titles in a row from 1976 to 1980, he did so wearing Diadora Borg Elite sneakers and a pinstripe Fila Settanta Mk1 polo shirt.
 Both products became massively sought-after by football casuals, as did Borg's Fila Settanta track tops, which he donned to collect his trophies.

-Described as “the first rock star of tennis” by British newspaper The Telegraph, Borg was the style inspiration for the character Richie Tenenbaum in Wes Anderson’s cult movie The Royal Tenenbaums.
-Last year, Pharrell Williams and adidas paid tribute to Borg’s look with the Tennis Hu capsule, worn by German up-and-comer Alexander Zverev at the 2017 US Open.
+Described as "the first rock star of tennis" by British newspaper The Telegraph, Borg was the style inspiration for the character Richie Tenenbaum in Wes Anderson's cult movie The Royal Tenenbaums.
+In 2017, Williams and adidas paid tribute to Borg's look with the Tennis Hu capsule, worn by German up-and-comer Alexander Zverev at that year's US Open.

 Borg formed one of tennis' eternal rivalries with John McEnroe, an American known for his outlandish tantrums.
 They were called "Fire and Ice": Borg the ice-cool Scandinavian, McEnroe the incandescent brat.

 The pair shared a penchant for slim-cut Italian tracksuits.
 Like Borg, McEnroe liked to take to the court in a zip-up jacket, but his were by Sergio Tacchini, the Italian tennis player's eponymous label and another that was adopted by the UK's football casuals.
 In 1978, however, McEnroe ditched Tacchini for Nike.
 The Swoosh tapped into McEnroe's rebellious attitude, launching a range of countercultural apparel and, most notably, the Air Trainer 1 sneaker, designed by the legendary Tinker Hatfield.